samjudd/samjudd.github.io/content/post/wellspring2_character_design.md

 3.	**Sustained Damage / Mobility**
     - This character is a melee damage carry with the ability to skirt around a fight dealing damage with their abilities while avoiding it using their mobility.
 This character would do well in extended fights that are chaotic but would have issues if they are unable to use their mobility to avoid enemy damage as they are not very tanky and need to be in melee range to deal damage.
     - **Example Abilities:**
-        - Tracer charge – character can throw a charge and then blink to the charge but only if the charge is within line of sight.
+        - Tracer Mark – character can throw a mark and then teleport to the mark but only if the mark is within line of sight.
         - Totem – character can lay down totems that can be teleported to at any time, though the teleport takes a small channel where character is vulnerable.

 4.	**Tank / Utility**